-"This is a combination of expectations of very low rates for a very long period of time but also a reflection that the market has raised the odds of the ECB being drawn into taking more serious action," said Elwin de Groot, a senior market economist at Rabobank in Utrecht.
+“This is a combination of expectations of very low rates for a very long period of time but also a reflection that the market has raised the odds of the ECB being drawn into taking more serious action,” Rabobank senior market economist Elwin de Groot said.

 Any further loosening of monetary policy from the ECB is likely to come around the time the U.S. Federal Reserve starts to raise interest rates in support of a rebounding U.S. economy.
 This diversion in policy is likely to further accentuate the widening of the spread between German and U.S. bond yields.

 In the two-year sector, German bonds offer about a 45 bps premium to their U.S. equivalents, just below the widest premiums in seven years, hit late last month.

 “The way that the fundamentals are diverging and the rhetoric of the central banks are diverging it sustains this widening move, no question,” Credit Agricole’s European head of fixed income Luca Jellinek said.

 Market participants will pour over the minutes from the U.S. Federal Open Market Committee’s latest meeting, due to be released at 1800 GMT on Wednesday, looking for hints of when exactly the Fed may make hike rates.

 Elsewhere in the euro zone, ECB easing expectations pushed other euro zone yields lower on Wednesday.
 Spanish and Italian 10-year yields hit new record lows earlier in the session, falling 6 and 3 bps respectively to 2.38 and 2.56 percent, before reversing some of those gains in the afternoon.